 3) Our Commitment to Your Professional Success: BU Law provides a wealth of professional development resources to current LL.M. students and alumni.
 Students receive career and job search support from our professional development team, who work exclusively with full-time, part-time and online LL.M. students.
 Students receive one-on-one counseling on job search strategies, interviewing skills, résumé and cover letter preparation and other aspects of professional outreach.
 Our annual participation in the Tax Attorney Recruiting Event (TARE) held in Washington, D.C. – a job fair dedicated to recruiting for positions in law firms, government agencies, corporate legal departments and major accounting firms – connects students to a broad range of employers.

 This list contains just a few of the many reasons our Graduate Tax Program is unique and special.
 For a comprehensive overview of our program, I encourage you to visit our website.

 We look forward to receiving your application.
 Detailed information about the application process is available here.
 We are currently accepting applications for the summer 2015 and fall 2015 semesters.
 Candidates for admission may apply via the Law School Admission Council (LSAC) Web site.

 Visits and Additional Information

-Should you have additional questions about the American Law Program or any of the other LL.M.
-Programs at BU Law, please feel free to contact BU Law’s Graduate & International Programs Office at any time.
-Our Graduate Admissions Specialist can be reached at email@example.com.
-You can also reach us at firstname.lastname@example.org with questions about any and all aspects of the American Law Program experience.
+Should you have additional questions about the Graduate Tax Program, or any of the other LL.M.
+Programs at BU Law, please feel free to contact our office at any time.
+If you have questions on the application process, our Graduate Admissions Specialist can be reached at firstname.lastname@example.org.